 State: Gujarat | District: Kutch

 At a distance of 80 km from Bhuj, 137 km from Gandhidham, 141 km from Mandvi, 310 km from Rajkot, 335 km from Jamnagar, 345 km from Bhavnagar, 412 km from Junagadh, 413 km from Ahmedabad, 455 km from Porbandar, 471 km from Dwarka, Rann of Kutch is a shallow wetland with marshy salt flats located in the Thar Desert in Kutch district of Gujarat, India.
-Sometimes described as India's 'wild west', it is one of the top places to visit in Gujarat and among the must include places in Gujarat tour packages.
+Sometimes described as India's 'wild west', it is one of the top attractions you must include in honeymoon packages and among the must include places in Gujarat tour packages.